WsttXm/RiskEngine/doc/Implementation_Details.md

 `ShellExecutor.Result` distinguishes `SUCCESS`, `INVALID_COMMAND`, `TIMEOUT`, `NON_ZERO_EXIT`, `INTERRUPTED`, and `EXECUTION_ERROR`, and carries stdout, stderr, exit code, duration, and failure reason.
 String-only helpers are deprecated.

+New shared signals include GPU vendor/renderer, network-interface names, namespace/kernel-root evidence, JNI self-integrity, and sealed verdicts. `getGpuIdentity()` caches an offscreen probe for emulator/cloud detectors, but `GpuInfoCollector` still probes independently, so a report may create two EGL contexts.
+Interface names use sysfs first and Java enumeration only when empty, without comparing the two.
+System properties now use only the native allowlisted accessor; shell `getprop` fallback was removed and empty properties retain EMPTY status.

 ## 8. Scene, family dedupe, and correlation

 `DataAggregator.aggregate` order: